4 Minute Read

 Related: Need help?
-Talk with an investing professional in your area.
+Talk with a financial advisor in your area.

 60+ — Enjoy the Fruits of Your Labor

 - It’s time to retire.
-But that doesn’t mean sitting on your couch all day watching Everybody Loves Raymond.
+But that doesn’t mean sitting on your couch all day watching documentaries.
 Be proactive and tweak your budget.
 And find ways to stay active!